arnfaldur/node-julia/README.md

 [![Build Status](https://travis-ci.org/waTeim/node-julia.svg?branch=master)](https://travis-ci.org/waTeim/node-julia)

 Fast and simple access to Julia embedded in node.
+This is a work in progress fork for development of compatibility with newer versions of Julia and node.js.

 # Installation